Here is a summary of the layout and style of our four office spaces:

 Third Floor = Proper “wow” factor with Cathedral views, light and airy, a retreat from the city bustle.
 This space is the most individual and has a feeling of complete privacy.
 It could equally be an artist’s studio as a hive of creative activity!
 With a small kitchenette and loo (and the best data links in town) you could happily work all day here, remote from the chatter of the street.

-The entrance will house a small art gallery featuring the work of local artists in rotating exhibitions, each with a launch event at which invited Southernhay businesses can meet the artist, view the work and indulge in a bit of local networking!
+The entrance at Ground Floor will house a small art gallery featuring the work of local artists in rotating exhibitions, each with a launch event at which invited Southernhay businesses can meet the artist, view the work and indulge in a bit of local networking!

 “How wonderful it is that nobody need wait a single moment before starting to improve the world”

 “I may not have gone where I intended to go, but I think I have ended up where I needed to be.”

 Built in 1795 by local entrepreneur and master builder, Mathew Nosworthy, the Southernhay quadrangle is a key symbol of Exeter’s professional past.
 And present.